ShouxTech/minecraft-rust-jni-cheat/README.md

 # Minecraft Rust JNI Cheat

-Simple program showing how JNI can be used in Minecraft with Rust.\
+Simple DLL showing how JNI can be used in Minecraft with Rust.\

+## Other Information
+This is an internal cheat and must be used with a DLL injector.\
-Only supports Minecraft vanilla 1.8.9
+Only supports Minecraft Vanilla 1.8.9